-9 Tips for Supporting Inquiry in the Classroom
+9 Tips for Supporting Inquiry-Based Learning in the Classroom

 Inquiry-based learning in the classroom starts with exploration, asking questions, and building understanding of the concept at hand.
 When teachers ask good questions, students get motivated and curious, and seek out new knowledge.
 New standards and assessments also require that teachers increase rigor and inquiry in their classrooms.

-To support inquiry in your classroom, it’s important to not just ask questions but to ask effective questions:
+To support inquiry in your classroom, it’s important to not just ask questions but to ask effective inquiry-based questions that spark curiosity and critical thinking.

 1. Make sure your questions are clear.